BorisPolonsky/dify-helm/charts/dify/README.md

 fullnameOverride: "my-release-postgresql" # Override as ${RELEASE_NAME}-postgresql to match exisiting PVCs by name.
 ```

-**Note**: When reusing existing PVCs, the configured password in the new release will be ignored as the database retains the password from the original installation.
+**Noteice:** When reusing existing PVCs, the configured password in the new release will be ignored as the database retains the password from the original installation.
 Store your credentials in a secure vault rather than relying on the Secret created in the new release.

 #### Disable built-in Redis and PostgreSQL
 Before shutting down built-in databases, confirm that the PVCs for `Redis` and `PostgreSQL` will persist (e.g., via the `helm.sh/resource-policy: keep` annotation) after the uninstallation process.
 You may also check the reclaim policy of PVs if applicable (e.g. Use `Retain` to prevent data loss in case the bound PVCs were deleted upon migration, which would end up deleting the PV itself if the policy were `Delete`).